 Pick Law Schools, Complete and Submit Applications

-Picking a law school isn’t as easy as it sounds.
+Picking a law school isn't as easy as it sounds.
 Even if all your preferred law schools accept you into their programs, you still have to pick just one of them.
-Base your decision on distance, cost, scholarship opportunity, reputation, other personally relevant factors.
+Base your decision on distance, cost, scholarship opportunity, reputation, and other personally relevant factors.

 The important thing is to pick a school that's most likely to help you effectively and affordably achieve your ambitions in the legal industry.

-Most importantly, only pick a law school that’s accredited by the ABA.
-For more law school information to aid in your selection during the application process, check out the Law School Admission Council.
+Most importantly, only pick a law school that's accredited by the ABA.
+For more law school information to aid in your selection during the law school application process, check out the Law School Admission Council.

 Get Your JD